Parts of Speech

 ➱Reciprocal Pronouns

 3. WHAT IS AN ADJECTIVE?
-(A describing word)
+(A

 For Instance:

-Good, pretty, red, wise, black, ugly, bad, elegant, lazy, smart.
+pretty, red, wise, black, ugly, bad, elegant, lazy, smart.

 ➱The beautiful girl was wearing a red dress.